 This branch of law aims to protect creative inventions and discoveries by a person from unfair usage and propagation.
 On the other side, it also considers the interest of the public in cases like life-saving drugs and agricultural produce.
 You will study intricacies in copyrights, trademarks, patents and licenses and how they work towards giving the creators their due without sacrificing the larger interests of the community.

 Psychology and Law or Legal Psychology

-This is one of the most intriguing BA LLB subjects in the catalogue.
+This is one of the most intriguing BA LLB subjects in our list.
 Legal psychology is a fairly upcoming field of interest spearheaded by psychologists, who carried interest in the law or lawyers who wanted to look into human behaviour.
 A career in legal psychology usually revolves around but is not limited to clinical psychology, criminal research, public policy, and forensic psychology.